xsb/dog/DOGFILE_SPEC.md

 ### register*

 Registers store the STDOUT of executed tasks as text strings in environment variables.
-Other tasks (using pre or post hooks) can get their value later if their ar part of the same task-chain execution.
+Other tasks (using pre or post hooks) can get their value later if their are part of the same task-chain execution.

 ```yml